Bit451/Bit451/README.md

 <a name="distributed-data"></a>

-##### Database
+#### Database

 The core of the Bit451 overlay network is its distributed data system.
-Options to store and access this data: 1) distributed databases (DDB), 2) distributed hash tables (DHTs).
+Options to store and access this data: 1) distributed database (DDB), 2) distributed hash table (DHT).
 Option 1, DDB, is the Bit451 method of choice.
 It will be used in a conceptually new and exciting manner for P2P networks, the end result being a P2P distributed database which can easily be reused by other P2P apps.
 The replication method devised is modeled on the concept of communities and community-based trust.

 __OrientDB__

 OrientDB is web ready (natively supports HTTP/RESTful protocol/JSON), cross-platform, embeddable (with local mode to bypass the server), has a footprint of only about 1MB for the full server, is well-supported/documented, supports drivers for Javascript (among others), database- and record-level security, and distributed architecture.

+##### Database Functionality

 A primary functionality to be implemented for Bit451 is a security layer to: sign and verify records, selectively determine which records to query from/replicate, identify/block malicious nodes, etc.